phaserjs/web-monetization-plugin/README.md

 ## Tutorial

-In the [tutorial folder](https://github.com/photonstorm/gamewebmonetization/tree/main/tutorial) you will find a complete Game Web Monetization Plugin tutorial, that walks you through the process of creating your own Web Monetized game using the plugin.
-The tutorial is available in English, Spanish and Chinese (coming soon)
+You can find a comprehensive [7 part tutorial](https://phaser.io/tutorials/game-web-monetization) on using the Game Web Monetization Plugin on the Phaser web site.